k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/13_tdm_implementation_supporting_different_product_versions.md

 ### Adding or Removing LU Tables

-Adding or removing LU tables to the LU Schema must be implemented manually.
+Adding or removing LU tables to/from the LU Schema must be implemented manually.

 ### Adding New Columns to an LU Table

 The new columns can be added manually or added by clicking the [Update Tables from Database](/articles/03_logical_units/18_LU_schema_refresh_LU_options.md) green icon in the LU Schema window .

 ### Removing Columns From an LU table